Omanis

 Omanis (الشعب العماني) are the nationals of Sultanate of Oman, located in the southeastern coast of the Arabian Peninsula.
 Omanis have inhabited the territory that is now Oman.
 In the eighteenth century, an alliance of traders and rulers transformed Muscat (Oman's capital) into the leading port of the Persian Gulf.
 Omani people are ethnically diverse; the Omani citizen population consists of many different ethnic groups.
-The majority of the population consists of Arabs, with many of these Arabs being Swahili language speakers and returnees from the Swahili Coast, particularly Zanzibar.
+The majority of the population consists of Arabs who speak Omani Arabic, and known as Omanis.

-Additionally, there are ethnic Balochis, Lurs, Persians and Mehri.
-There are also Omanis from South Asia like the Lawatis and others.
+Additionally, there are ethnic minorities such as Lurs, Mehri, and Swahili speakers who are returnees from the Swahili Coast, particularly Zanzibar, and a minority from South Asia like the Lawatis, Zadjalis, and others.
 Moreover, in Dhofar, Sur and Muscat, Afro-Omanis can be found.
 They are the descendants of the slaves who were brought from Africa centuries ago.

 Omani citizens make up the majority of Oman's total population.
 Over one and a half million other Omanis live in other areas of the Middle East and the Swahili Coast.
+In 2023, an estimated percentage of 47.2% of Omani Muslims were Sunni Muslims and 35.2% were Ibadi Muslims while only 6.5% were Shia Muslims.

 History

 Omani presence in the Swahili Coast can be traced since the Nabhani dynasty.
 In the late seventeenth century, Zanzibar became part of the overseas holdings of Oman after Saif bin Sultan, the imam of Oman, defeated the Portuguese in Mombasa, in what is now Kenya.

 Large numbers of Omanis settled in the Swahili Coast — especially after 1832, when the Omani Sultan Said bin Sultan moved his court to Zanzibar.
 To the Omanis, the region became a land of economic opportunity.

 Omanis who migrated to the Swahili Coast looked forward to a better life.
 The Omani community in the Swahili Coast grew and became financially successful.

 Omanis stopped moving to Zanzibar after a revolution occurred in Zanzibar in 1964.
 The Omani descendant, sultan of Zanzibar, Sultan Jamshid bin Abdullah was overthrown, and thousands of Omanis were killed, among many other Arabs.
 Soon after the revolution, many Omanis fled Zanzibar to avoid persecution and returned to their ancestral homeland in Oman, but others chose to remain on the Swahili Coast.

 Gwadar, a region of Balochistan in Pakistan, was a Colony of Oman for more than a century and in the 1960s, Pakistan gained the land.
 Hence, many people in this region are Omani.
+Around 20% of Omanis are of Baloch descent whose ancestors migrated to Oman centuries ago, and are now considered native.
+With an additional 15% expatriate population, the figure rises to 35%.